Key Stage 1 and Key Stage 2

 2) A PE session with a difference!

-The most interesting aspect of this is that all pupils, regardless of age, show interest in investigating the joints and can often be noticed independently discussing the joints and comparing them alongside the specific excercise they are doing.
+We also let the pupils examine a selection of Doctors' models of joints in the human body, which all pupils, regardless of age, show interest in, often independently discussing the joints and comparing them alongside the specific excercise they are doing.